ShreyansKhabia/Spotify-Autologin/ReadMe.md

 ## required library/software
 <p>software:

-        VPN: Psiphon3 (you can modify the code to open VPn of your choice)
+        VPN: Psiphon3 (you can modify the code to open VPN of your choice)
 </p>

 <p>libraries: